We enjoyed our recent visit to Dhammikarama Burmese Temple which is located on Lorong Burma in George Town, Penang.

 Outside, my son tried his hand at the wishing pond where people toss coins and try to get them to land in revolving metal bowls marked 'health', 'wealth' and so on.
 He didn't have much luck but at least the coins all go to good causes.

 The entrance to the main temple is guarded by two large statues of a mythical lion-like creature sometimes called a Chinthe or leogryph.
 These are scaled down versions of similar statues at the Shwedagon Pagoda in Yangon, Burma which I visited a while ago.

 The Dhammikarama Burmese Temple is clearly no match for the Shwedagon Pagoda but the latter is more than 2000 years older.
 Perhaps after 2000 more years of upgrading and improvements, Dhammikarama will look just as impressive.
 But for now it is still worth visiting.
 Entrance is free but donations are most welcome.

-If you would like additional information on the temple including a map of its location, the temple does have its own official website which you can find by
+If you would like additional information on the temple see their official website which you can find by clicking here.